 The pass is one of the oldest in the Alps and also gives name to the famous St Bernard rescue dogs, one of the most endearing symbols of Switzerland.

 However, the road to the pass is only open in the Summer, approximately from mid-June until mid-September, although this can change depending on snow fall and weather each year (some years it might open earlier and remain open until early October).
-Bear this in mind if you are planning to walk section 9 of the Via Francigena from Lausanne to Aosta via the Great St Bernard Pass or cycle this section of the Via Francigena; we recommend you book that section for the Summer months.
+Bear this in mind if you are planning to walk the stretch of the Via Francigena across The Alps via the Great St Bernard Pass or cycle this section of the Via Francigena; we recommend you book that section for the Summer months.

 Also remember weather in the Alps can be cold at night, even during the Summer months, so make sure you pack warm clothes.
 You might encounter snow even during the Summer.